 If you’re not into a double crust pie and prefer a buttery, sweet oat, streusel topping then this is the pie for you.
 If you’re like me and find yourself picking at the streusel, then you may want to make extra so that people aren’t wondering about the bare spots when the pie makes it’s way to the table.

-Ingredients Needed to Make Caramel Apple Crumb Pie
+Ingredients For Caramel Apple Crumb Pie

 - Pie Crust